Detailed maps here

 20km 12½ miles 415 m climb (approx).

-From the Village Hall, a specially-made crossing over a small river takes you to the A83.
+From the old church, turn right to the A83.
 Cross with care and follow the vehicle track uphill for about 100 metres

-A left turn takes you onto a narrow path and boardwalk through meadow and then woodland, full of bluebells just now, gradually climbing.
+A left turn takes you onto a narrow path and boardwalk through meadow and then woodland, gradually climbing.
+In May this woodland is full of bluebells.

-Shortly after passing the 79-mile post, you leave the woodland, passing through a gate onto open moorland and then follow a path along the left side of the river valley before rising northwards towards the forests.
+Shortly after passing the 79-mile post, you leave the woodland, passing through a gate (below) onto open moorland (with yellow gorse) and then follow the path along the left side of the river valley before rising northwards towards the forests.

-After the 80-mile post, cross a stile over a fence, then after 200m, turn right at the forestry track and continue with Loch Ciaran on your right.
-Keep straight on at the junction with a well-used timber track.
-About 3/4 mile later, watch out for a sharp right turn, which will be clearly signed.
+After the 80-mile post, cross a stile over a fence, then after 200m, turn right onto the forestry track and continue with Loch Ciaran on your right.
+Keep straight on at the junction with a well-used timber and wind farm track.
+About 3/4 mile later, watch out for a sharp right turn.
 A quick peek behind will reward you with a magnificent view of the Paps of Jura.

-After a further 1 mile, turn left off the forestry track on a small path with a picnic table above Lochan a Chreimh.
+After a further 1 mile, you’ll come to a Water Station.
+Turn left off the forestry track on a small path with a picnic table above Lochan a Chreimh.